All Episodes

 All right, Arch?

-The relevant governments, I stress this fact, the relevant governments were to submit to worldwide inspection and knowledge any facts proving the existence of rational beings, not necessarily humans, of rational beings outside our galaxy.
+If the relevant government, I stress this fact, the relevant government were to submit to worldwide inspection and knowledge any facts proving the existence of rational beings, not necessarily humans, of rational beings outside our galaxy.

-This It would be a crisis for the Roman Catholic Church like no other crisis in its 2,000 year history.
+This would be a crisis for the Roman Catholic Church like no other crisis in its 2,000-year history.

 I have always presumed that myself, Father.

-It would be a crisis of gigantic proportions.
+It would be a crisis of gigantic proportion.

 Look, let me give you a shadowy parallel to it.

-Carrier pigeons couldn't do it, and they had no telegraph.
+Carrier pigeons couldn't do it and they had no telegraphs.

-And they started a discussion, which is still going on, by the way, which in Latin was always called De Salute Gentium, about the salvation of the peoples outside the Church, outside of Europe, which was considered to be totally Christianized.
+And they started a discussion, which is still going on, by the way, which in Latin was always called De Salute Gensium about the salvation of the peoples outside the church, outside of Europe, which was considered to be totally Christianized.

-Thomas himself, for instance, says that it's possible that Homo Silvestris, a man living in a forest in Dalmatia, possibly hadn't heard of the Church, but all human beings have heard of the Church.
+St. Thomas himself, for instance, says that it's possible that Homo Silvestris, a man living in a forest in Dalmatia, possibly hadn't heard of the church, but all human beings have heard of the church.

 The crisis was huge in theology and started a whole new thought in Christian theology, which is still going on.